Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 Shortly into his presentation at the Apple Silicon Mac event, Apple (AAPL) SVP of Software Craig Federighi used the phrase “buttery smooth” to describe the feel of macOS Big Sur on the new Apple Silicon Macs.
 Of course, I immediately ran to Twitter to make fun of him.

 Almost three weeks into using an Apple Silicon Mac mini, I take it back; it is buttery smooth in a way no other computer is.
 I’m very much blown away by this $699 wonder, the least expensive computer in the house, and that includes the phones.
 It is the least expensive Mac in the line, and the fastest in single-core performance, even besting the Xeon Mac Pro, which starts at $5,999.
-It even beats them while emulating Intel code.
+It even beats them while emulating Intel (NASDAQ:INTC) code.
 By controlling “the whole widget,” as Steve Jobs was fond of saying, they are able to create an entirely unique experience, which is Apple’s favorite thing of all.

 It still comes with third-party software limitations, but these are mostly narrow use cases which we’ll talk about.
 Also, keep in mind, Apple is starting with the low-end of the line and working their way up.
 These are the worst Apple Silicon Macs we will ever see.
 Within a couple of years, every Apple device will run on Apple Silicon, from the tiny system-on-package in AirPods to whatever beast they wind up putting into the Mac Pro.